lerni/silverstripe-blog/docs/en/configuring-large-websites.md

 ## Extension points in Blog and BlogPost users and how to use
 Both Blog and BlogPost have methods which return the list of candidate users or authors.
-If the previously mentioned methods of reducing this list are not suitable or you wish to roll your own, you can utilise a DataExtension to get the control you require.
+If the previously mentioned methods of reducing this list are not suitable or you wish to roll your own, you can utilise an Extension to get the control you require.

 For example in BlogPost: